Poojit-Matukumalli/Project-RelayX/README.md

 - *Replay Protection:* Messages are signed and timestamped.
 - *Email Integration:* New users receive signature public keys via email automatically.
 - *Cross-Platform Desktop:* Flutter UI runs on Windows, Linux, and Android.
-- *Zero Metadata:* No unnecessary user info stored; privacy-first approach.
+- *Zero Metadata:* No nnecessary data sent in the envelope; privacy-first approach.

 ---